 ~ Jana Stanfield

 You have Jana’s permission to play the songs that she has written in any group setting.
-For extra credit, email business@JanaStanfield.com to tell us how you’re using them and what results you’re having.
+For extra credit, email Jana and to tell her how you’re using them and what results you’re having.
 We love to share that with the other songwriters on the CDs.